shmuhammadd/NaijaSenti/README.md

 ## Thank you

-Thank you so much (mun gode!) for visiting the project and we do hope that you'll join us on this amazing journey to support development of Nigerian natural language processing.
+Thank you so much (mun gode!) for visiting the project and we do hope that you'll join us on this amazing journey to support development of resources for Nigerian natural language processing.

 ## Glossary